Updated: January 2021.

 My experience with Turkish Airlines in Istanbul:

 I waited.
 I would not take my eyes out of the service desk in fear I would miss someone calling me.
 I memorised all their faces.
 I know it sounds spooky.
 But I still had hope.

 I went there few times during those 4 hours I was waiting.
 Every time I heard that they send a copy of my passport to Bangkok and they are waiting for the approval.

 Then the shift changed.
 I went back again, and no one knew who I was and why I was there.
 So I explained again.

-A part of me was hoping to the last minute that I will still be able to go.
+A part of me was hoping until the last minute that I will still be able to go.
 Maybe that’s why stuck to it for so long.
 I refused to give up.
 I refused to give up on my dream.
-Not very reasonable, i know.
+Not very reasonable, I know.
 I should have just paid the bucks, get on the plane back and learn from the experience.

-I used to work in customer’s service.
-And i know that if you really want to do something – you can.
-But there was no way they would change my return ticket from Bangkok to return ticket to Malta.
+I used to work in customer service.
+And I know that if you really want to do something – you can.
+But there was no way they would change my return ticket from Bangkok to a return ticket to Malta.
 This ticket was nearly the price of my return flight to Thailand.